rdehaggart1/sceneVisibilityInSLAM/README.md

 <a name="buildingORB2"/>

 ### Building
-Finally, you need to build the modified ORB-SLAMX code for ROS.
-This means first building the codebase by moving to the root level of the modified `ORB_SLAMX_SVE` repository and running:
+Finally, you need to build the modified ORB-SLAMx code for ROS.
+This means first building the codebase by moving to the root level of the modified `ORB_SLAMx_SVE` repository and running:

 ```
 chmod +x build.sh   # make the build file executable